inko-lang/inko/docs/source/getting-started/hello-world.md

 ```

 Inko uses lightweight processes (which we'll cover separately), which are
-defined using the syntax `class async NAME { ... }`.
+defined using the syntax `type async NAME { ... }`.
 The main process is always
 called "Main", and is required to define an "async" instance method called
 "main".